google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/your-first-pwapp/index.md

 Stepping from inside, out, `caches.match()` evaluates the web request that triggered the  [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) event, and checks to see if it's available in the cache.
 It then either responds with the cached version, or uses `fetch` to get a copy from the network.
 The `response` is passed back to the web page with `e.respondWith()`.

-### Test it out
+### Test it

 Your app is now offline-capable!
 Let's try it out.

 Reload your page and then go to the __Cache Storage__ pane on the __Application__ panel of DevTools.
 Expand the section and you should see the name of your app shell cache listed on the left-hand side.
-When you click on your app shell cache you can see all of the resources that it has currently cached.
+When you click your app shell cache you can see all of the resources that it has currently cached.

 ![ab9c361527825fac.png](img/ab9c361527825fac.png)